Eastern Ribbonsnake

 Key Characteristics: Side stripes on scale rows 3-4; midback stripe yellow; if present, pair of spots on top of head faint and never touching each other; back scales keeled; anal plate not divided.

 Similar Species: Western Ribbonsnake, Common Gartersnake, Plains Gartersnake.
-See the Key to Illinois Snakes for help with identification.
+See the Key to Snakes of Illinois for help with identification.

 Description: Medium-sized (up to 80 cm TL), slender black snake with a yellow midback stripe and a yellow stripe on each side.
 A brown stripe on scale rows 1-2 extends onto the sides of belly scales.
 Remainder of belly plain greenish white.
 Two rows of black spots between back and side stripes.
 Long tail about one-third body length.